Syntax Document

 Automatic Assertion

-For union types, you can use is for type matching.
-When the match subject is var, automatic type assertion occurs upon a successful match.
+For union types, can use is for type matching, when match subject is var, after successful matching automatic type assertion will be performed:

 any value = 2.33